yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 If you can connect to the ''pptpd'' and can ping the client from the server and vice versa but are not able to ping anything else refer to this [http://poptop.sourceforge.net/dox/diagnose-forwarding.phtml checklist for diagnosis]

-For a Windows XP client HOWTO see here: [http://www.windowsecurity.com/articles/Configure-VPN-Connection-Windows-XP.html]
+There is a [http://www.windowsecurity.com/articles/Configure-VPN-Connection-Windows-XP.html Windows XP client HOWTO] that may help.

-Information on the PPTP Linux client can be found here: [http://pptpclient.sourceforge.net/] or check the appropriate ["PPTPClientHowto"].
+There is also the [http://pptpclient.sourceforge.net/ PPTP Client for Linux] or check the !OpenWrt  ["PPTPClientHowto"].

-## reviewed 2006-03-15 by james.cameron@hp.com, the current pptpd maintainer, against pptpd 1.2.3-2 ipk
+## reviewed 2006-03-16 by james.cameron@hp.com, the current pptpd maintainer, against pptpd 1.2.3-2 ipk